kindista/kindista/src/matchmaker-notes.md

 - :latitude
 - :longitude

-## Index
+## Index DONE
 - *matchmaker-requests-geo-index*
 - *global-matchmaker-requests-index*

-## Search offers
+## Search offers DONE
 - geo-index search
 - variety of stem-index searches
 - add matching offers to (db request :matching-offers)
 - (push matching-request-result (gethash offer-id *offers-with-matching-requests-index*))

-## Search requests when new offers are posted
+## Search requests when new offers are posted DONE
 Search:
 - *matchmaker-requests-geo-index*
 - *global-matchmaker-requests-index*

-## Make sure searching offers/requests respects item-privacy
+## Make sure searching offers/requests respects item-privacy DONE

-## Display matching items on both offer and request pages
+## Display matching items on both offer and request pages DONE

-## Email requestor when new matching offer is made
+### Email requestor when new matching offer is made

-## Matchmaker should be reindexed with edits
+## Matchmaker should be reindexed with edits DONE
-- tags
+- tags DONE
-- change of location (person and group)
+- change of location (person and group) DONE
-- change of privacy
+- change of privacy DONE
-- changes to matching offes
+- changes to matching offers DONE

-## When user removes their location, delete all matchmakers
+### When user removes their location, delete all matchmakers

-## When request is deleted, delete matchmaker
+## When request is deleted, delete matchmaker DONE

+## When offer is deleted, remove from matching requests DONE

+### Show number of matches below all of my items

-## Show matches on items
+### Show matches on items
 - allow admins to see all matches

 ## Add Inventory Titles